wlonk/arcadia/appendix/spells.rst

 -  You bring back more than you intended.
 Vengeful spirits act on their grievances.
 -  You lose a piece of yourself.
-The GM will tell you how you’re marked by death.
+The Host will tell you how you're marked by death.
 -  The dead speak strange tongues.
 The one you bring back has forgotten their mother tongue, and only speaks some of the dialects of Hell.